1999 Iranian student protests: Student demands during protest

 In nearly one-third of the slogans used during the protest in 1999, students demonstrated opposition to Khamenei directly.
 For example, the slogan "Khamenei!
 Shame on You, Leadership Is Not for You" is one a very daring statement and is considered one of the "boldest yet to be found in any demonstration in the last decade in Iran".
 These straight forward criticisms toward Khamenei, combined with slogans against the cleric rule and the "20-year" repression under the Islamic order, reflect the failed velayat-e faghih as a model of government in Iran.

 In addition students involved in the protest revealed resentment toward the Ansar-e Hezbollah.
 This resentment deriving from violent intervention, disruption of political meetings, peaceful demonstrations and university lectures in support of the cleric and the supreme leader.
-According to Cyrus Bina, these type of "pressure groups are kept on the government's payroll and that their violence is often coordinated with the uniformed law enforcement forces against the public".
+According to Cyrus Bina, these types of "pressure groups are kept on the government's payroll and that their violence is often coordinated with the uniformed law enforcement forces against the public".
 Consequently, it is evident that during this time period conservatives constantly made efforts against liberals even through infliction of violence.
 The Iranian student demonstrations of July 1999 reveal the desperate need for reform.
 From research it is evident that the protest against the closure of the Daily Saleem resulted in a 6-day protest.
 That was motivated by a limited group.
 The demonstrations of July 1999 engaged students in politics, protesting against government corruption, political repression, the clerical rule and Khamenei.
 In the bigger picture, the students were protesting against the system of the Islamic Republic in Iran.
 In the end the protest was an act upon their needs for reform that was fueled during the election on May 23, 1997, in Iran.